maxenceng/tutorial-baps/README.md

 Here are the defined requirements:
 1. Classes:
     1. A class must have:
+        1. an ID
-        1. a name
+        2. a name
-        2. a description
+        3. a description
-        3. a list of talents
+        4. a list of talents
-        4. a list of spells
+        5. a list of spells
-        5. a list of specializations
+        6. a list of specializations
     2. You can:
         1. get all classes
         2. get one class